 Early November usually sets off the chain of celebrations for birthdays, holidays, gatherings, etc. This year was no different.
 Problem comes when you set a budget for yourself and know that you have certain portions going to certain places.
 One little bump to your budget can cause your own personal market to dip tremendously, if not corrected.

-After spending the first $100 on a great afternoon for in-law’s birthday, the next day felt like a great time to eat out again.
-A couple days after, the gyro from this great Mediterranean restaurant was calling me and later that day a couple of ice creams to go with it.
+After spending the first $100 on a great afternoon with loved ones, the next day felt like a great time to eat out again.
+A couple days after, the gyro from this great Mediterranean restaurant was calling me and later that day, a couple of ice creams to go with it.

 Remember, we become what we think about.